toyoshim/jslt/README.md

 `DNS` DNS client using chrome.socket for Chrome App.

+`File` An abstract class to represent file operation.

 `MD5` MD5 hash calculator.

 `Promise` Promise compatible library for node.js and browsers that does not support Promise.